nanoporetech/tombo/docs/plotting.rst

 Model Plotting
 ^^^^^^^^^^^^^^

 Plots are also enabled to visualize the different testing frameworks available in Tombo.
-These plots include a control sample, the standard model or any non-standard base model, visualizing the control sample comparison, de novo and log likelihood ratio tests respectively.
+These include options to add a control sample's raw signal, the canonical model or any alternative base model.

 Control these plots with these options: ``--control-fast5-basedirs``, ``--plot-standard-model``, ``--plot-alternate-model 5mC``, ``--tombo-model-filename``, and ``--alternate-model-filename``.